unicode-org/message-format-wg/exploration/error-handling.md

 > returned, and "emit an error" is ambiguous as to what is or isn't performed.)
 ## Use Cases

-As a software developer, I want calls to message format to signal runtime errors in a manner consistent with my programming language/environment.
+As a software developer, I want message formatting calls to signal runtime errors in a manner consistent with my programming language/environment.
 I would like error signals to include diagnostic information that allows me to debug errors.